-Lockers are compulsory for Middle School pupils.
-A school lock is provided for Year 9 and 10, and all pupils must sign the "Locker Use" permission form.
+Lockers are compulsory for Middle School Students.
+A school lock is provided for Year 9 and 10, and all Students must sign the "Locker Use" permission form.
 Year 7 and 8 are responsible for the issued key.
 All lockers must be locked.
-Security of personal and school gear is the responsibility of the pupil.
-Pupils may not go to lockers between periods e.g. Period 1 and 2.
+Security of personal and school gear is the responsibility of the Student.
+Students may not go to lockers between periods e.g. Period 1 and 2.
 This is to ensure punctuality to the next class.
-Pupils may go to their lockers before/after school, start and end of interval and lunch time.
+Students may go to their lockers before/after school, start and end of interval and lunch time.